World leaders bolster troubled Libya ahead of key election

 Libya’s civil war escalated in 2019, as Hifter, who commands the self-styled Libyan Arab Armed Forces, launched an offensive to take Tripoli from armed militias loosely allied with the then U.N.-supported but weak government in the country’s capital.

-Hifter, who was allied with an east-based administration, was backed by Egypt, the United Arab Emirates, Russia and France.
-However, his 14-month campaign and march on Tripoli ultimately failed in June 2020, after Qatar and Turkey intensified their military support, with the latter sending mercenaries and troops to help shore up western Libya militias.
+Hifter, allied with an east-based administration, was backed by Egypt, the United Arab Emirates, Russia and France.
+However, his 14-month campaign and march on Tripoli ultimately failed in June 2020, after Qatar and Turkey intensified their military support for the government in Tripoli, with the latter sending mercenaries and troops to help shore up western Libya militias.

+Hifter’s forces released a statement late on Thursday, pledging to initiate the withdrawal of the first batch of foreign fighters from areas they control.
+They are expected to include 300 fighters who will return to their home countries under the supervision of the U.N. mission in Libya, the statement said.
+The move is in line with a demand made earlier by the French government to roll out a plan for the withdrawal of foreign troops, said Hifter’s army.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.